flecoqui/av-services/README.md

 You can use Github Action to automate the integration tests of the following av-services:
 - Docker av-services
 - Azure virtual machine av-services
-- Azure Iot Edge Live Video Analytics av-services
+- Azure Iot Edge Azure Video Analyzer av-services

 First, you need to create the Github Action Secret AZURE_CREDENTIALS for the authentication with Azure.
 ### Create Github Action Secret AZURE_CREDENTIALS